willguest/ICVR/README.md

 # Island Collective Virtual Reality

-Welcome to the ICVR repository, an Unity-based toolkit for designing cutting-edge immersive experiences on the Internet Computer.
+Welcome to the ICVR repository, a Unity-based toolkit for designing cutting-edge immersive experiences on the Internet Computer.

 ## 📦 Create a New Project